enkidevs/curriculum/javascript/javascript-playground-questions/least-frequent-character/least-frequent-character.md

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: '// 👋 Welcome to the JavaScript coding playground. \n. // Example output: \n // The character z appears only 2 times \n'
+    // 👋 Welcome to the JavaScript coding playground.
+    // Example output:
+    // The character z appears only 2 times

 ---